Mnichus3142/Get-key-in-python/README.md

 # Get-key-in-python

-API to retrieve the characters that were pressed on the keyboard
+Library to retrieve the characters that were pressed on the keyboard

 #### Works both in Windows and Linux (tested on Ubuntu)